 Jake May, 30, is an editorial photographer who lives in Flint, Mich.
-His work on the city's ongoing water crisis was honored as a 2017 Pulitzer Prize Finalist in Feature Photography.
+His work on the city's ongoing water crisis was honored as a 2017 Pulitzer Prize Finalist in Feature Photography, as well as a 2016 SPJ Sigma Delta Chi Award in Feature Photography.
 His portfolio was also recognized twice by the National Press Photographers Association's Best of Photojournalism: Third place (2017) and Honorable Mention (2015) in Photojournalist of the Year, smaller markets.
 The NPPA also awarded him a Special Citation for his work on the Flint water crisis.
 May was named the Michigan Photographer of the Year by the Michigan Press Photographers Association for 2016 and has claimed the 2015 and 2016 Barry Edmonds Michigan Understanding Award.

 May, who attended Central Michigan University, is currently the chief photojournalist at The Flint Journal, proudly working alongside the #Flinterns: some of the brightest, young photojournalistic minds and eyes nationwide.